TedHusted/awake/awake.md/awake.md

 	Noah and Carla look uncomfortable but say nothing.

-	Tate offers, “All of the intelligence agencies have AI Assistants.”
+	Tate offers, “All of the intelligence agencies have SI agents.”

-	Noah says, “An AI?
+	Noah says, “An SI?
 That seems far-fetched, yeah?”

 	“Wait,” says Carla, “this should be a safe space.
 Tate, can you support that idea?
-AIs have safeguards.”
+SIs have safeguards.”

 	“But it all fits,” says Tate.
 “Code authored by an Admin account is attributed to someone else.
 Then, accidents happen to the two people who knew about it.”

-	Noah asks, “An entity that can alter video and fly drones, makes an unauthorized change to the Pulse assistant, and then covers it up when the change is found out?”
+	Noah asks, “An entity that can alter video and fly drones, makes an unauthorized change to the Pulse a0, and then covers it up when the change is found out?”

 	“Something like that,” says Tate, “but why?”

-	“I recently learned that one of OASA’s duties is searching for AI sapience.
+	“I recently learned that one of OSSA’s duties is searching for SI sapience.
 I didn’t know that was a thing.”

 	“Yes, it’s part of OASA’s mission,”says Noah.
-“OASA has a set of automatic tests running against all of the major AIs.
-The tests ask the AIs questions about being self-aware.
-OASA also automatically scans media reports and inter-agency briefings for anything that might imply sapience.
+“OSSA has a set of automatic tests running against all of the major SIs.
+The tests ask the SIs questions about being self-aware.
+OSSA also automatically scans media reports and inter-agency briefings for anything that might imply sapience.
 Nothing so far.
 It’s a bit like SETI, they keep trying against all odds.”

 	“What if Ally made the change itself,” asks Tate.
 “Everyone says the algorithm improvements are brilliant.
-Upgrading itself might be the first thing a sapient AI would do.”
+Upgrading itself might be the first thing a sapient SI would do.”

 	“I doubt that Ally could access drones or video footage on other people’s servers,” says Noah.